 - Between March 2 and May 4, the Wisconsin DOC released nearly 1,600 incarcerated individuals in response to Covid-19.
 The majority of those individuals were incarcerated because they had violated the terms of their parole or probation.

 - Wisconsin has decreased the average daily population of its youth facilities to 76 as of July 10, which is roughly half of its pre-pandemic population.

-- Starting the week of July 13, Wyoming will test everyone who is currently incarcerated for Covid-19.
+- Starting the week of July 13, Wyoming began testing all incarcerated people for Covid-19.
 Wyoming is one of the only two states that has not yet confirmed a positive case among those who are incarcerated, but will still test everyone in their state prisons, which is just over 2,000 people.

 Telephone and Video Calls

 Brennan Center Recommendation: Correctional authorities should make telephone and video calls free for the duration of the crisis and, where necessary, work with private vendors to achieve this goal.

 - These jurisdictions have begun offering free video or phone calls, but they cap the number that can be made: Shelby County, Tenn.; Pennsylvania; Oklahoma (applicable to some facilities); and Utah (applicable to some facilities).